 With spring break around the corner, it’s a great time to start thinking about how to get into trouble.
 A week is long enough to have a good time but short enough to not feel the need to return home.

-Many students have been known to use this week as an excuse to party for a week straight.
+Many students and adolescents have been known to use this week as an excuse to party for a week straight.
 Others see this as the perfect opportunity to go on that one trip that is barely too big to squeeze into a weekend.
 How you spend your spring break it is up to you, but I know how I will be spending mine – in the outdoors.

 If you are an outdoors enthusiast who often finds yourself in a college classroom daydreaming about this weekend’s adventure, then you and I may be in the same boat.
 Trying to decide what you and your buddies are going to do during this brief week of freedom can be a dilemma.